Plaza Frontenac: History

 The land on which Plaza Frontenac was built consisted largely of old-growth oak forest and a steeplechase course of the Bridlespur Hunt Club, founded by August A. Busch, Sr. in 1927.
 The Desloge family of St. Louis bought the land in the 1940s.
 The site connected to horse trails that connected to stables in the area, including Otis Brown Stables on Countryside Lane, the Palmer Stables, Clayton Hunt Club on Bridle Lane, and the St. Louis Country Club stables in Ladue.
-The Desloge family sold the development rights to a physicians group who sought to build medical buildings, but the group sold rights to the Capitol Land Company, a local real estate development company.
+The Desloge family sold the development rights to a physicians group who sought to build medical buildings, but the group sold rights to the Capitol Land Company, a local real estate development company founded by George Capps and Herbert Wotka.

 Capitol Land Company proceeded to build the Plaza Frontenac shopping mall on the land.
 The mall was designed to appeal to luxury shoppers from nearby affluent suburbs such as Ladue, Frontenac, Town & Country, and Kirkwood.
 The Colonial-inspired building featured fountains, wooden floors, and prominent staircases at each end.
 Neiman Marcus signed on to anchor the project as part of a national expansion, and the owners persuaded Saks Fifth Avenue, which had maintained a store in St. Louis' Central West End since the early 1950s, to move the store west to be a second anchor.
 The mall opened in 1974.